abelperezok/aws-serverless-netcore/lesson-09/README.md

 ## API Gateway Lambda integration using AWS CLI

-First, we need an API and at least one resource with a method, let's create them.
+We need an API and at least one resource with a method, let's create them.

 ### Create the REST API & resource

-Following the same procedure as in lesson 60, we create a REST API with one resource listening on /hello and a GET Method.
+Following the same procedure as in lesson 06, we create a REST API with one resource listening on /hello and a GET Method.
 Each command's output returns ids used in the next command.

 ```shell
 $ aws apigateway create-rest-api --name project-api-cli